Large task activity Design Pattern

 Sr. User Experience Designer

 This user story requires a design pattern that can house a parent task with a large number of subtasks and a deep task hierarchy structure.
-It also allows our users to monitor, and filter for erroneous resource when an operation fails or need attention.
+It also allows our users to monitor, and filter for erroneous resources when an operation fails within needs attention.

 Subtasks Bar